TUD-STKS/gci_estimation/README.md

 Closure Instants (GCI), which are the points in time at which the vocal folds close during the production of voiced speech.
-So far, this code can be used to train the different considered models (Ridge Regression, Echo State Network, Multilayer Perceptron).
-Comparative plots and the noise analysis of the models follow soon.
+So far, this code can be used to train the different considered models (Ridge Regression, Echo State Network, Multilayer Perceptron) and to compute the ROC curves.
+The noise analysis of the models follows soon.

 Please note that, due to significant updates of the PyRCN library, the results can slightly differ from the reported values in the paper.
 However, the main conclusions